vlachenal/webservices-bench/README.md

 Protocol Buffers implementation is, for now, a RESTful API.
 Messages are serialized in HTTP bodies.

+## Reactive webservice with spring-webflux
+Reactive programming aims to change programming concept using non-blocking API.

+### Advantages
+By design, reactive programming should have better performances than classic sequential programming.

+When data are declared as flux, they can be treated in the same time they are consumed.
+So the memory consumption should be better than if data are retrieved as list.

+### Disadvantages
+Reactive programming have to be taken into account while architecturing the webservice.
+Changing from blocking implementation to reactive could be painfull.

 ## Mapping
 As project will test several protocols, it is relevant to test several mapping technologies ...